clarknik87/DiceParser/README.md

 ```
 using parse_result_t = std::variant<double, DiceDistr, action_code>;
 ```
 `action_code` is an enum defined in `parser_result.hpp`.
-This is returned if there is any error in the parsing process, ie unknown symbols, or invalid formual syntax, or if a successful action has no meaningful output, ie variable assignment.
+This is returned if there is any error in the parsing process, ie unknown symbols, or invalid formula syntax, or if a successful action has no meaningful output, ie variable assignment.

 `double` is returned as the result of basic mathematical operations.

 `DiceDistr` is returned if the expression evaluates to a dice probability distribution which generally occurs whenever a dice formula occurs anywhere in the expression.
 DiceDistr is a class that contains the full probability density function of the formula entered.
 For example, "1d6" will return a DiceDistr representing a uniform distribution between 1 and 6.
 DiceDistr implements functions like `minimum()`, `maximum()`, `expected_value()`, `variance()`, and `standard_dev()` that can be used to analyze the associated pmf.
 The associated pmf is stored internally using a basic std::map<double,double>.
-The second row (the keys) stores the roll value, the first row (the values) stores the asscoiated probability.
+The second row (the keys) stores the roll value, the first row (the values) stores the associated probability.
 A standard d4 (four sided die) would look like this:
 ```
 [[0.25 0.25 0.25 0.25],
 [1    2    3    4]]